PunchThrough/bean-docs/src/getting-started/windows.md

 {{{img_rel this 'windows_device_passcode.PNG' 'Windows 10 Passcode Screen'}}}

 It may take a while for Windows to connect to your Bean at first.
 Watch the status bar for progress.
-If the connection was successfull, the Bean will show as "Connected."
+If the connection was successful, the Bean will show as "Connected."

 {{{img_rel this 'windows_bean_paired.PNG' 'Connected Bean'}}}